jordansissel/fpm/docs/getting-started.rst

 * ``hello-world=/usr/bin/hello-world hello-world.1=/usr/share/man/man1/hello-world.1`` [required]
 	- This is the most important part.
 It tells FPM which file (relative paths from the current directory) should be installed to which path in the machine.
-	- In this case, we want the user to be able to execute the command ``hello-world`` from terminal; so we put the hello-world script in the user``s PATH, that is, in /usr/bin/.
+	- In this case, we want the user to be able to execute the command ``hello-world`` from terminal; so we put the hello-world script in the user's PATH, that is, in /usr/bin/.
 We also want the user to access the manual page using ``man hello-world``, so we put the manpage (hello-world.1) in the /usr/share/man/man1/ directory.

 For more detailed documentation about each and every flag (there are some package-type-specific flags that exist as well), run ``fpm --help``.